 You will need to refer to your local tree ordinance to know whether you need a permit or not.

 You can get a tree cutting or removal permit from the city.
-Most of the time you can apply online and pay the small fee.
+Most of the time you can apply online and pay a small fee.

 How Much Does A Tree Cutting Permit Cost?